dib-lab/dibsi/VENUE.md

 On-campus lodging is being arranged through [Conference Housing Services](http://confhsg.ucdavis.edu/hostingaconference/rates/).
 We have reserved space, and non-UC Davis attendees are expected to stay in housing.
-Note, due to space constraints, we cannot guarantee single-room lodging for attendees.
+Note, due to space constraints, we cannot guarantee single-room lodging for attendees, although in 2017 we were able to give everyone a single.

 ## Travel to and from Davis.